illustration of security and financial icons

 Does FAPI Matter Outside Financial Services?

 In the United States, large banking and insurance organizations still struggle with aggregator services and FinTech companies who continue using screen scraping as a means to an end.
-These larger enterprises have looked to FAPI and open banking as a potential route to greater competition and as a check on risky FinTech organizations.
+These larger enterprises have looked at FAPI and open banking as a potential route to greater competition and as a check on risky FinTech organizations.

 Healthcare and telecommunications players could likewise benefit, as both of these sectors face heated competition from emerging technology platforms while dealing with sensitive consumer records.
 By adopting FAPI protocols and prioritizing an API-first methodology, many could speed their market competitiveness by offering similar disruptive services at greater scale.